AC2005/STAT-4830-poker/final_slides.md

 ## **Limits Encountered & Adaptations**

 - **Computational Resources:**
-  - Initially limited to a T4 GPU on Colab, leading to frequent disconnections and slow iteration.
+  - On an A100 GPU, fine-tuning on around 1000 PokerBench examples and 250 examples from self-play takes around 10 hours
   - Challenges in accessing scalable GPU resources on platforms like Google Cloud.

 - **Impact on Model Training:**
-  - Slow training and iteration speeds forced us to adjust our training framework.
+  - Slow training and iteration speeds forced us to adjust our training framework (ex. reduce LoRA r parameter size)
   - Required tuning reward functions to provide a denser, more continuous feedback signal.

 ---